Ireland Crypto Tax 2026: 33% CGT, the €1,270 Exemption, and the Trading Line

 Ireland's crypto tax is conceptually simple and procedurally unforgiving: a flat 33% Capital Gains Tax on disposals above a small €1,270 exemption, with strict split payment dates — unless the activity is a trade, in which case it is income tax instead.
 The simplicity is real; the deadlines and the CGT-vs-trading line are where people get caught.
 This guide covers all three.

-- CGT 33% flat on net crypto gains above the €1,270 annual personal exemption.
+- CGT is a flat 33% on net crypto gains above the €1,270 annual personal exemption.

-- Trading activity → income tax (+ USC/PRSI), not CGT — a badges-of-trade test.
+- Trading activity is taxed as income (plus USC and PRSI), not CGT, on a badges-of-trade test.

 The default: 33% CGT